General Information about the participating Parliamentary Departments

 Graduates participating in existing graduate programs with Australian Government departments or agencies are eligible to apply.
 The endorsement of the home department or agency must be gained as part of the application process.
 Applications without this endorsement will not be further assessed.

 Graduates are assessed on the basis of their academic achievements and work experiences.
-Graduates from all disciplines are encouraged to apply for placements with the Department of the House of Representatives and the Department of the Senate.
+Graduates from all disciplines are encouraged to apply for placements with the Department of the House of Representatives, Department of the Senate and the Department of Parliamentary Services.
 The Parliamentary Budget Office will be specifically seeking applicants with qualifications in economics, commerce or finance.
+Applicants to the PBO must hold a Negative Vetting 1 security clearance, or have an application for this underway.
 Successful applicants will be placed in work areas that complement their experiences while meeting operational demands of the relevant parliamentary department.

 Back to top